-A total of 343 adolescents aged 12 to 17 years weighing at least 40 kg with atopic dermatitis were treated in the Phase 3 studies.
-The safety profile for RINVOQ 15 mg was similar in adolescents and adults.
-The safety and efficacy of the 30 mg dose in adolescents are still being investigated.
-30 mg is not approved for use in adolescents.
+A total of 541 adolescents aged 12 to 17 years weighing at least 40 kg with atopic dermatitis were treated in the global Phase 3 studies (n = 343) and the supplemental adolescent substudies (n = 198).
+The safety profile for RINVOQ 15 mg and 30 mg was similar in adolescents and adults.
+With long-term exposure, the adverse drug reaction of skin papilloma was reported in 3.4% and 6.8% of adolescent patients with atopic dermatitis in the upadacitinib 15 mg and 30 mg groups, respectively.

-8.3 Less Common Clinical Trial Adverse Reactions
+8.3.
+Less Common Clinical Trial Adverse Reactions